FabricMC/fabric-docs/develop/entities/first-entity.md

   - JaaiDead
 ---

 Entities are dynamic, interactive objects in the game that are not part of the terrain (like blocks).
 Entities can move around and interact with the world in various ways.

-## Your First Entity {#your-first-entity}

-This tutorial will walk you through the process of creating a custom _Mini Golem_.
-This entity will have fun animations.

-An entity is a movable object in a world with logic attached to them.
 A few examples include:

 - `Villager`, `Pig`, and `Goat` are all examples of a `Mob`, the most common type of entity - something alive.
 - `Zombie` and `Skeleton` are examples of a `Monster`, a variant of an `Entity` that is hostile to the `Player`.
 - `Minecart` and `Boat` are examples of a `VehicleEntity`, which has special logic for accepting player input.

-This tutorial will walk you through the creation of a `PathfinderMob`, used by most mobs with pathfinding like `Zombie` and `Villager`.
+This tutorial will walk you through the process of creating a custom _Mini Golem_.
+This entity will have fun animations.
+It will be a `PathfinderMob`, which is the class used by most mobs with pathfinding, such as `Zombie` and `Villager`.

 ## Preparing Your First Entity {#preparing-your-first-entity}